ajva09/wiki.fysetc/docs/SB CAN Toolhead Board.md

 2. Plug in SB-CAN-TH board 24v socket to the machine PSU

-3. Power on your raspberrypi (Or other SBC) and wait it boot ready.
+3. Power on your Raspberry Pi (Or other SBC) and wait for it to boot.

 4. Power on the 24v PSU for SB-CAN-TH board